vacuumlabs/yacol/docs/api.md

 # Messaging

-There are few differences to standard CSP implementations:
+There are few differences to standard CSP implementations and things you should know:
-- channels cannot be closed and cannot be in errored state.
+- channels cannot be closed and cannot be in error state.
 Channel is simply a pipe which exists until someone keeps a reference to it.
 You don't want to have the channel any more?
 Just forget it and GC will take care of it.